YoYoYoDude/I_Wanna_GMS2_YoYo_Edition/readme.txt

-Thank you for downloading I Wanna Be The GMS2 Engine YoYo Edition v0.8!
+Thank you for downloading I Wanna Be The GMS2 Engine YoYoYo Edition v0.9!
-If you want to report bugs, request features, ask any questions, or check to make sure this is the most recent version, you can check my thread on the I Wanna Community forums
+If you want to report bugs, request features, ask any questions, or check to make sure this is the most recent version, you can check my thread on the I Wanna Community forums here: http://bit.ly/GMS2EngineYoYoYo
 If you want to contact me more directly, you can add me on Discord "YoYoYoDude#4708" or find me on Twitter @YoYoYoDude2

 About